-A Message from Dan Summers (Owner / Operator)
+A Message from Dan Summers (Owner / Instructor)

 Those of us that play music know that it can be a lifetime of enjoyment; a social activity; and a source of pride and achievement.
 Numerous studies show it has enormous benefits to the creative, social, intellectual, academic, even physical development of the child.
 Parents and family are the most important factors in your child's success and enjoyment of music.

 After 30 years of playing and teaching it has become clear that there is a wrong way to teach music - "showing instead of teaching".
 Some may be impressed with the short-term results of playing by ear, or reading tablature or other over-simplified notation systems...but the student is missing the very essence of a music education.

 They will not be able to communicate with other musicians, compose their own songs, accompany other musicians, or even learn new songs quickly.
 In order to approach musical situations confidently you need to know the fundamentals - taught the correct way.
 All music, from classical to country to heavy rock, incorporates these simple concepts.
 As your musical tastes change, these fundamentals help you learn and grow as a musician.